Naveenraj0602/petty/pettycash-manager-frontend-master/README.md

-# Pettypal - simplifying cash management with a smile!
+# PettyCash Manager - simplifying cash management with a smile!

-Pettypal is a web-based application designed to help people (individuals / professionals - Pettycash managers) to manage their petty cash transactions.
+PettyCash Manager is a web-based application designed to help people (individuals / professionals - Pettycash managers) to manage their petty cash transactions.
 User can signup and start using this for tracking the transactions(Fund_In / Fund_Out) made, managing the capital balance & maintaining the updates of the transactions/capital balance and user!

 ## Features